 SportsYankees CC Sabathia leaves Yankees to check into alcohol rehab CC Sabathia of the New York Yankees looks on from the dugout against the Houston Astros at Yankee Stadium on Tuesday, Aug.
 25, 2015.
 Photo Credit: Jim McIsaac By NEWSDAY.COM firstname.lastname@example.org October 5, 2015 1:16 PM Print Share fbShare Tweet Email Yankees pitcher CC Sabathia announced Monday that he is checking into rehab to address a problem with alcohol.
 "Today I am checking myself into an alcohol rehabilitation center to receive the professional care and assistance needed to treat my disease," Sabathia said in a statement.
 "I love baseball and I love my teammates like brothers, and I am also fully aware that I am leaving at a time when we should all be coming together for one last push toward the World Series.
 It hurts me deeply to do this now, but I owe it to myself and to my family to get myself right.
 I want to take control of my disease, and I want to be a better man, father and player."
 The Yankees host the Houston Astros in the American League wild-card playoff on Tuesday night.
 "I want to thank the New York Yankees organization for their encouragement and understanding.
 Their support gives me great strength and has allowed me to move forward with this decision with a clear mind," Sabathia said.
 "As difficult as this decision is to share publicly, I don't want to run and hide.
 But for now please respect my family's need for privacy as we work through this challenge together.
 "Being an adult means being accountable.
 Being a baseball player means that others look up to you.
 I want my kids -- and others who may have become fans of mine over the years -- to know that I am not too big of a man to ask for help.
 I want to hold my head up high, have a full heart and be the type of person again that I can be proud of.
 And that's exactly what I am going to do.
 "I am looking forward to being out on the field with my team next season playing the game that brings me so much happiness."
 Sabathia went 6-10 with a 4.73 ERA.
 In 167 1/3 innings, the 15-year veteran allowed 188 hits and struck out 137.
-By NEWSDAY.COM email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By NEWSDAY.COM email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.